nib Income Protection

 As the name suggests, Permanent Disability cover provides you with additional protection in the event that your injury or illness leaves you permanently disabled.
-You can select a benefit amount anywhere between $50,000 and $500,000, which you will be eligible to claim six months after taking out this cover.
+You can select a benefit amount anywhere between $50,000 and $500,000.
+There is a six month waiting period on this option.

 How much will these optional covers cost?

 Whether or not you choose to include Involuntary Unemployment or Permanent Disability cover, the amount of your overall premium will be based on a range of factors.